dabeaz/bitey/README.rst

 unlimited opportunity for insane evil when loading the bitcode.
-It must be stressed that that these files are executed in the space of the module being created---they are not separate imports (e.g., the pre, post, and LLVM bindings all co-exist in the same module namespace).
+It must be stressed that that these files are executed in the space of the module being created---they are not separate imports (i.e., the pre, post, and LLVM bindings all co-exist in the same module namespace).

 Automatic Binding